Promonocyte: Morphology

+Promonocyte morphology from leukemia patient shows abundant cytoplasm with scattered MPO-negative azurophilic granules.
+The nuclei are marked by folds with inconspicuous nucleoli.

 Promonocytes are characterized by distinct cytological features that distinguish them from both monoblasts and mature monocytes.
 Morphological evaluation has established diagnostic criteria for distinguishing the four monocyte precursor types, which are important in clinical diagnoses such as leukemia.
 The nucleus of promonocytes is convoluted, indented, folded, or grooved compared to the round, oval appearance of its monoblast precursor.
 Apart from this distinguishing feature, promonocytes are categorized by very similar features to monoblasts compared to later stages.
 One instance of this is chromatin’s delicate, lace-like appearance, which is finely dispersed and progressively condenses as the cell develops into the immature monocyte and monocyte stages.
 On the contrary, most experts agree that the chromatin of monoblasts exhibits a more dispersed appearance than that of promonocytes and that promonocyte nucleoli and smaller and less prominent, but with more obvious granules.
 The cytoplasm is less basophilic compared to the monoblast, with a grey-blue appearance and often visible, fine azurophilic granules scattered throughout.
 More mature monocytes have variably indented and folded nuclei within a grey cytoplasm, housing an abundance of light purple-colored granules.
 These observations are crucial in distinguishing the stages of monocytic lineage development throughout maturation.